 - Plan your class schedule for the next semester based on your program of study as outlined in the academic progress sheets and other information you may receive from your major department.

-3. Monitor your progress toward completion of your degree program.
+- Monitor your progress toward completion of your degree program.
 Maintain a record of your academic progress on the academic progress sheets for your major.
-Academic progress sheets are convenient references, but the University Catalog, and the Student Handbook are the sources for degree requirements and other academic policies and procedures.
-Academic progress sheets are available in department offices and in the Advising Center for Business, or you can follow the link to academic progress sheets.
+Academic progress sheets are convenient references, but the university catalog, and the student handbook are the sources for degree requirements and other academic policies and procedures.
+Academic progress sheets are available in department offices and in the Advising Center (BE 244).

-4. Inform the Registrar’s Office of changes in directory information (e.g., address, phone number).
-You can do this by stopping by their office, or follow the link to the Registrar's Office change of address web page.
+- Inform the Registrar’s Office of changes in directory information (e.g., address, phone number).

-The Advising Center is located in Whitt 001 and is your primary academic advising source.
+The Advising Center is located in the new COBE Building, Room 244, and is your primary academic advising source.
 An academic advisor will be available at any time during the posted hours.
 The advising center staff will assist you by:

-1. Clarifying University and College procedures and policies such as questions about registration, transfer credit, and graduation requirements.
+- Clarifying university and college procedures and policies such as questions about registration, transfer credit, and graduation requirements.

-4. Discussing overall academic progress (strengths & weaknesses)
+- Discussing overall academic progress (strengths and weaknesses).